Restrictions

 • a distinct keel-like feature where the body joins the tail.

 White Sharks are born at approximately 1.3 m in size and grow up to 6 m.
-They can live for up to 70 years.
+They can live for 70 years.

 Juvenile White Sharks (less than 3 to 4 m) mostly feed on fish and squid.
 As they grow, their diet changes to include other sharks, rays, and marine mammals.